aichemy-hub/docs/blog/nmr-facility.rst

 After some research into existing data management systems available for NMR data we ran into NOMAD NMR (https://www.nomad-nmr.uk/) developed by Tomas Lebl at the University of St Andrews.
-NOMAD NMR handles the submission and monitorj of NMR experiments along with collection of metadata and includes integrations with NMRium (https://www.nmrium.org/) for analysis of collected data.
+NOMAD NMR handles the submission and monitoring of NMR experiments along with collection of metadata and includes integrations with NMRium (https://www.nmrium.org/) for analysis of collected data.
 NMR allows you to download the raw data from the machines if you so wish, so you can continue to use your favorite NMR analysis software.
 NMR NOMAD also streamlines much of the day-to-day running of the NMR facility providing tools for user on-boarding, cost management and so on.
 Experiments collected with NOMAD can be tagged with metadata including the user, group, experiment,